 At 17%, the minority population along the Route 101 is actually 24% lower than the service area minority population (41%).
 Since this population is not adversely affected by the additional service, a determination of disparate impact is not warranted.
 However, since minority populations are not expected to benefit from this seasonal service expansion as much as non-minority populations, FTA requires PT to explain how the agency plans to improve service to minority populations.
 These plans are in process, with the Fife-Puyallup Station Community Connector planned for implementation in Feb.
-2014, which in a recent service equity analysis had a 49% minority populations.
+2014, which in a recent service equity analysis had a 49% minority population, which is 8% higher than the service area average.
+In addition, Pierce Transit is successful at providing service to areas with higher minority populations.
 See Appendix C: PTBA Tracts with Minority and Poverty Populations Greater than the Service Area Threshold.
 The bulk of Pierce Transit's existing 38 routes (shown in green in Appendix C) serve the more urban core which contains mainly census tracts with higher than the average minority and low-income populations (shown as the hatched areas in Appendix C, with the higher minority areas shown as yellow/orange/brown).